timoruohomaki/theworkstation/01-hardware.md

 The HP Z240 Tower uses a **standard 24-pin ATX motherboard connector**, so off-the-shelf ATX PSUs fit without adapters.
 Verified compatible form factor: standard ATX.
 Recommended brands with good Z240 reports: Seasonic, be quiet!, Corsair.

-The Tesla M10 requires **two 8-pin PCIe power connectors**.
-Confirm your new PSU has these before purchasing.
+The Tesla M10 requires **one 8-pin PCIe power connector**.
+Confirm your new PSU has this before purchasing.

 ### PSU Budget Checklist